timmonsgroup/shared-react-components/timmons-group/MIGRATION.md

    - Upgraded from v2.x to ^3.1.1
      - No internal changes.
 Yup 1.x was a required to go to v3.x.
 We've been on Yup since the 1.x release of this library.

+### ConfigForm ###
+ConfigForm has been moved to its own library `@timmons-group/config-form`.
+This was done to separate the form components from the shared components library.
+This will allow for better separation of concerns and allow for easier maintenance of the form components.

 ## Migration Steps ##
 1. Update the `package.json` of the project to add OR use the new versions of the libraries